currinjs/CurrinJS/aio/content/guide/template-syntax.md

 A template expression should not change any application state other than the value of the target property.

-This rule is essential to Angular's "unidirectional data flow" policy.
+This rule is essential to Currin's "unidirectional data flow" policy.
 You should never worry that reading a component value might change some other displayed value.
 The view should be stable throughout a single rendering pass.

 #### Quick execution

-Angular executes template expressions after every change detection cycle.
+Currin executes template expressions after every change detection cycle.
 Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses and mouse moves.